 "England awake!
 Rise up you sleeping giant.
 You have slumbered long enough.
 It is time to rise up and shake off the chains that have bound you.
 No longer shall you be imprisoned, immobile and indifferent.
 No longer shall your light lie unseen, unknown and unwanted.”...
 I tell you it is time to WAKE UP and turn your dreams into destiny.
 It is time to WAKE UP and remember who I have called you to be. ...

 "Once you brought hope and life to nations.
 Do you think my plans for you have changed?
 England, while you have lain paralyzed and frozen beneath the weight of fear; while apathy has dragged you down into a sickly sleep; I have not ceased to work in you.
 As you have slumbered I have raised up a generation of warriors – old, young and yet to be born.
 As I have raised them, so now I call them and release them.
-Now is the time for them to walk the land with MY fire in their eyes, with MY power in their hands and with MY love in their hearts.”
-[21]
+Now is the time for them to walk the land with MY fire in their eyes, with MY power in their hands and with MY love in their hearts.
+[19]

 Hmmm!
 I guess England just rolled over and went back to sleep.

 I am afraid that there is only so much of this I can read before the urge to throw up gets overwhelming.
-It beats me how some people sit there and soak this garbage in month after month, year after year, without ever checking whether any of these so called prophetic words were ever fulfilled.
+It beats me how some people sit there and soak this garbage in month after month, year after year, without ever checking whether any of these so called prophetic words have ever been fulfilled.

 Testing The Prophets